Carlosma7/Arduino/Components/3. Active Buzzer/README.md

 * for loop determines the number of iterations (duration is delays in there multiplied by the number of iterations) and the delay between turning on/off determines the frequency of beep.

 You can find the code [here](./Active_Buzzer.ino).

-## Cool feature

-As you would expect, you can try to recreate some songs (or create your own one) using different frequencies and durations.
-A funny example I´ve found researching is the one given in [Hibit-dev Buzzer repository](https://github.com/hibit-dev/buzzer).
-It contains the library and examples of some really known songs.

-I´ve tried the Mario´s song, you can see [here](./video/Active_Buzzer_mario.mp4).